PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 ---

-## 26. Safety boundary
+## 31. Safety boundary

 Cockpit is an operator interface.

 It is **not the authoritative safety layer**.

-Safety-critical behaviour must remain functional if Cockpit crashes, disconnects, loses its browser connection, or stops publishing commands.
+Safety-critical behaviour must remain functional if Cockpit:

+- crashes;
+- disconnects;
+- loses its browser connection;
+- loses its WebSocket;
+- loses NATS connectivity;
+- stops publishing commands.

 Control must provide appropriate: